Is There a Right Time to Die?

 I personally do not subscribe to either of the above ideas, as God can take a person's life while he or she is on a respirator or prolong it if taken off.
 Only he knows what is best and does not need any advice from us.

 Regardless of what happens, try to make what is decided a family decision.
-Do your best not to let what is decided cause a rift between you and the family that, over time, will hurt more than the loss.
+Do your best not to let what is decided cause a rift between you and any family that, over time, will hurt more than the loss.

 Recommended Articles